City Cast Houston logo

 Many Firsts For The Rodeo

 More than 3,000 people take part in trail rides across southeast Texas leading up to the rodeo.
-The tradition started in 1952, when trail riders traversed from Brenham, Texas to Houston.
+The tradition started in 1952, when trail riders traveled from Brenham, Texas to Houston.
 Educational scholarships are also a key part of festivities.
 In 1957, the show gave its first $2,000 scholarship to Houstonian Ben Dickerson.
-The rodeo changed its name to Houston Livestock Show & Rodeo in 1961 and also moved its events to the Astrodome five years later.
-1970 was a big year for the rodeo.
-Elvis Presley performed several shows for over 200,000 Houstonians.
-While he was in Houston, he stayed at the AstroWorld Hotel for $2,500 per night.
+The rodeo changed its name to the Houston Livestock Show & Rodeo in 1961 and moved its events to the Astrodome five years later.
+The 1970s were big years for the rodeo.
+Elvis Presley performed eight shows for nearly 300,000 starstruck Houstonians in 1970 and 1974.

 From the 90s to Now

-The rodeo continued to grow in popularity.
-By the 1990s, the Rodeo had launched its website and reached 1 million paid attendance visitors.
+The rodeo has continued to grow in popularity.
+By the 1990s, the Rodeo launched its website and reached 1 million paid attendance visitors.
 It also had some special guests, including President George H.W.
 Bush and British Prime Minister Margaret Thatcher.
 Today, the rodeo remains a popular attraction for Houstonians.
-More than 2.4 million people attended the rodeo earlier this year.
-Next year, the rodeo kicks off on Feb.
-27 and runs until March 17.
+More than 2.5 million people attended the rodeo last year.
+Rodeo festivities are already in high gear and will continue until March 23.

 Hey Houston